-- Keeping a batch of infused honey in the machine for 3 days because I LOVED that I could just wander up, press a button and pour infused honey it directly into my tea.
+- Keeping a batch of infused vegetable glycerine in the machine for 3 days because I LOVED that I could just wander up, press a button and pour infused vg it directly into my tea.

 But my Levo didn’t make fun of me.
-It just warmed up that honey and poured a little in my cup.
+It just warmed up that vegetable glycerine and poured a little in my cup.

 It gets me.